Mobile Legends: Bang Bang World Championship

-The Mobile Legends: Bang Bang World Championship (abbreviated as M World or M-Series) is the annual professional Mobile Legends: Bang Bang world esports championship tournament for the game wherein teams worldwide would be facing off each other to become the world champion for Mobile Legends: Bang Bang.
-The yearly tournament is presented by Moonton and has been held six times.
+The Mobile Legends: Bang Bang World Championship (abbreviated as M Series) is the annual professional Mobile Legends: Bang Bang world esports championship tournament for the game wherein teams worldwide would be facing off each other to become the world champion for Mobile Legends: Bang Bang.
+The yearly tournament is presented by Moonton and has been held seven times.

-The most recent tournament was the MLBB M6 World Championship or referred to as M6 held in Kuala Lumpur, Malaysia.
-The Philippines' Fnatic ONIC Philippines defeated the Indonesian representatives Team Liquid Indonesia 41.
-The finals were held at the Axiata Arena, the same venue for the world championships from the inaugural M1 World series.
-This effectively prolongs the Philippines' dominance in Mobile Legends: Bang Bang, defeating two indonesian squads in two-consecutive years.
-Moreover, the M6 World Championship finals ranked second overall with the highest viewership peak for 2024 at 4.1 million peak viewers.
+The M7 World Championship in January 2026 reached over 5.68 million peak concurrent viewers—a new record for mobile esports to become most-watched mobile esports tournament in history.
+The event surpassed its own previous viewership record on three occasions.

+Aurora Gaming are the current world champions after delivering the first sweep in the Grand Finals in four years.
+The Filipino runners-up swept Indonesian runners-up Alter Ego Esports at the venue of the M4 World Championship, Tennis Indoor Senayan.
+This makes Aurora the sixth–consecutive Filipino world champion and the fifth organization to win the world championship, prolonging Philippine dominance over MLBB for an unprecedented five years.

+The next edition of the tournament, M8 World Championship, will be hosted in January 2027, in Turkey—the first time the M Series takes place in both Europe and Western Asia due to Turkey being a transcontinental country.
+Meanwhile, the M8 Wild Card will debut in Thailand, which will also mark the country's first M Series event.

 Background

-The very first World Championship was held in Kuala Lumpur in Malaysia.
+The first World Championship was held in Kuala Lumpur in Malaysia.
 Over 16 teams competed from Asia, South America and Europe namely Brazil, Cambodia, Indonesia, Japan, Laos, Malaysia, Myanmar, the Philippines, Russia, Thailand, the United States and Vietnam.
-In the end, EVOS Legends and Rex Regum Qeon battled in the Grand Finals by a Best of 7.
-In the Finals, EVOS Legends would go on to win the World Championship in 7 Games and they were named as the first World Championship.
+In the end, Indonesian representatives EVOS Legends and Rex Regum Qeon battled in the Grand Finals by a Best of 7.
+In the Finals, EVOS Legends would go on to win the World Championship in 7 Games and they were named as the inaugural world champions.
 With the Prize Pool at $250,000, Team EVOS Legends would go on to bring home $80,000, and the MVP winning $3,000.

 The Second World Championship were set to be held in a public venue before the COVID-19 pandemic hit worldwide that had cancelled the public M2 World Championship games.
 However, the Second Championship were to continue as it was held on January 18 to 24, 2021.
 The original venue of the Second World Championship were to be in Jakarta in Indonesia but was moved to Singapore.
 M2 featured over 12 teams from different nations from the entire world like Brazil and Russia, but was completely dominated by Asia-based esports teams like Cambodia, Indonesia, Japan, Malaysia, Myanmar, the Philippines, and Singapore.
 The defending champions of EVOS Legends did not participate in the said Championship, however, their Singaporean branch qualified to compete.
 Among the twelve teams, the Philippines esports team Bren Esports was crowned the champion by defeating Burmese Ghouls in seven games.

 The Third World Championship was held in Singapore for the second time on December 6–19, 2021.